The best cheap gaming laptop deals of the week: Asus, MSI, Acer, and more

 $2,000 $1,709.99 at Lenovo

 Sure, this is one of the most expensive deals on offer.
 However, it's also undoubtedly one of the best.
-This particular sale - which requires the eCoupon 4THJULYSALE - saves customers a massive $290 on a system with a 9th-gen i7 CPU, a 1TB HDD paired with a 256GB SSD, 16GB RAM, and an RTX 2070 GPU with Max-Q graphics.
+This particular sale saves customers a massive $290 on a system with a 9th-gen i7 CPU, a 1TB HDD paired with a 256GB SSD, 16GB RAM, and an RTX 2070 GPU with Max-Q graphics.
 That's more than enough horsepower.View Deal

 Gigabyte Aero 15 | 15.6" 4K UHD OLED | Intel i7-9750H CPU | GTX 1660 Ti GPU | 16GB RAM | 512GB SSD |